-Be sure to fuel up in Meeker or Yampa, as no gas stations are located between the two towns.
+Be sure to fuel up in Meeker or Yampa, as no gas stations are located between the two towns; there are EV-charging stations in both towns.
 Also, make certain to map your drives out before you set off — you may not have cell service at many points on the byway.

 New Castle provides another gateway to the byway via the scenic Buford-New Castle road.
 Head north 42 miles until you reach Buford where you'll connect with the byway.
 From here, you can drive west towards Meeker or east to reach Yampa.

 Much of the byway is a 2WD dirt road and isn’t maintained past Lost Creek in the winter months; check road conditions before you go.

 Begin your journey in Yampa, a town with roots in agriculture, as well as the lumber and coal industries.
 Delve into the past at the Yampa-Egeria Museum, housed in an original bank building on historic Main Street.
 Crossan’s M&A Market has been a fixture on the corner of First and Main streets for more than a century and has undergone a restoration project to accommodate a visitor center and Yampa Town Hall.
 Before heading on your way, pick up snacks and picnic fixins at Montgomery’s General Store — established in 1890 — which still uses a hand-crank cash register and adding machines.

 Yampa is also considered the gateway to the famed Flat Top Mountains and the nearby Yampa River is the longest free-flowing, dam-free river in the state.
 As you head west along the byway, immerse yourself in the mountainous beauty that inspired the ethos of preservation in the West.